usc-isi-bass/AutoCPS/example/README.md

 # FakeFSW

-An example template of a fake FSW that fsw-autocoder will generate
+Template of the FSW that fsw-autocoder will modify